shubhamkriitr/ml4hc_time_series/project-1/README.md

     ```
     python trainingutil.py --config experiment_configs/experiment_0_a_vanilla_cnn_mitbih.yaml
     ```
-  - The `experiment_configs` folder contains many configs, that we have used for running our experiments.
-You can choose any of those or create your own
+  - The **src/experiment_configs** directory contains many configs, that we have used for running our experiments.
+You can choose any of those or create your own.

 The steps above will do the following:
 - It will start training